Upturn unsubscribed user

 business area logo Core Business Areas

-• Used Vehicle Sales: CarMax's primary business segment involves buying, reconditioning, and selling used vehicles through its retail locations and online platform.
+• Retail Used Vehicle Sales: CarMax's primary business is selling used vehicles through its retail locations and online platform.
+They offer a wide selection of vehicles from various manufacturers and price points.

-• Auto Finance: CarMax offers financing options to customers through CarMax Auto Finance (CAF).
+• Auto Finance: CarMax provides auto financing options to customers through CarMax Auto Finance (CAF).
+This helps customers purchase vehicles and generates interest income for CarMax.

 leadership logo Leadership and Structure